-2.3.2 What is a Rule?
+2.3.2.
+What is a Rule?

-Rules are specific, reasonable and provide logical consequences.
-They are brief and clear, are easily accessible in a written format, and should involve youth in their development.
-By involving youth, in the formation of rules, their ownership, acceptance and insight are attained.
+Rules are specific, reasonable, and provide logical consequences.
+They are brief and clear, easily accessible in a written format, and involve youth in their development.
+By involving them in the formation of rules, youth attain ownership, acceptance, and insight regarding those rules.

-Rules support the educational goals of the 4-H program, and may be modified by 4-H staff to uphold that goal.
+Rules support the educational goals of the 4-H program and may be modified by 4-H staff to uphold those goals.